5 Ways to Prep Your Ski Rental Property for the Coming Season

 Whether your guests are having a problem with the Wifi or have a few questions about what to do in Breckenridge, your property manager will have it covered.
 This allows you to be less hands-on and give your guests the best service possible.

 Make sure to ask the management company about your rental.
 How do they think you can capitalize on it?
 What is it missing?
 How can their service help you succeed?

 Transparently, the offseason is the best time for you to do any necessary touch-ups to your property.
 However, if you notice some things right before the season, it’s best to fix them before renting it out.
 Not doing so can negatively affect your reviews.

 Even if you don’t see any glaring needs, make sure to find a few inexpensive ways to touch things up.

 You can try putting on a new coat of paint, replacing the hardware, getting more seasonal home decor, or switching to LED lighting in the entire house.

 Just a few subtle upgrades will make your guests feel like they’re walking into a brand-new house.

-Summit County is blessed with tremendous amounts of snow, and there’s always a potential for a snowstorm during ski season.
+Unfortunately, there’s always a potential for a snowstorm during ski season.
 When that happens, you want to make sure your guests have everything that they need.
-Keep a snow shovel close by and some environmentally-friendly ice melt.
-While your property management company takes care of these things for you, your guests might want access to a shovel for a quick cleanup.

 Make sure that your property meets all needs for insulation and weather stripping.
 You want to make sure to insulate your pipes to keep them from freezing and make sure to always store an emergency kit for them to have access to.